A series profiling musical alumni of the University of Kent. This week, Sylvia Hinds.

 What was your most memorable musical experience at Kent ?

-If you’re an alumni and would like to be featured, get in touch via the Music Department website: we’d love to hear from you!
+If you’re a musical alumnus and would like to be featured, get in touch via the Music Department website: we’d love to hear from you!